nixworks/public/news/2011/03/15/index.md

 ##### European Union
 ### [The European Union holds talks with Aung San Suu Kyi and other Burmese opposition figures over the lifting of international sanctions. ](/news/2011/03/15/the-european-union-holds-talks-with-aung-san-suu-kyi-and-other-burmese-opposition-figures-over-the-lifting-of-international-sanctions.md)
-_Context: Burma, European Union, Aung San Suu Kyi_
+_Context: Aung San Suu Kyi, Burma, European Union_

 ##### Egypt
 ### [Egypt dissolves State Security Investigations Service, its former internal security and spying agency. ](/news/2011/03/15/egypt-dissolves-state-security-investigations-service-its-former-internal-security-and-spying-agency.md)
-_Context: Egypt, security personnel_
+_Context: security personnel, Egypt_

 ##### Metropolitan Police
 ### [The Metropolitan Police in London, England launch an investigation into the death of reggae musician Smiley Culture in a police raid in Surrey. ](/news/2011/03/15/the-metropolitan-police-in-london-england-launch-an-investigation-into-the-death-of-reggae-musician-smiley-culture-in-a-police-raid-in-surr.md)
-_Context: Metropolitan Police, reggae, Surrey, London, England, Smiley Culture_
+_Context: Smiley Culture, reggae, London, England, Metropolitan Police, Surrey_

 ##### mafia
 ### [Former US mafia leader Joey Merlino of the Scarfo crime family is released from prison in Indiana and is sent to a halfway house in Florida. ](/news/2011/03/15/former-us-mafia-leader-joey-merlino-of-the-scarfo-crime-family-is-released-from-prison-in-indiana-and-is-sent-to-a-halfway-house-in-florida.md)
-_Context: mafia, the state, halfway house, Indiana, Scarfo crime family, Joey Merlino_
+_Context: halfway house, the state, mafia, Joey Merlino, Scarfo crime family, Indiana_

 ##### German
 ### [German national Christian Gerhartsreiter is charged with the murder of a San Marino, California man in the 1980s. ](/news/2011/03/15/german-national-christian-gerhartsreiter-is-charged-with-the-murder-of-a-san-marino-california-man-in-the-1980s.md)